 - Store presence: Edit store listing, pricing & distribution.

 - As an optional step, you can add translations to your Store Listing.
-To allow the Google Play Deploy Step to assign your
+To allow the Deploy to Google Play Step to assign your

 whatsnewfiles to the uploaded APK version, visit the Translate & localize your app guide and add translations to your Store Listing section.